Griffan/FASTQuick/Readme.md

 ```

-#### Notice that if you use docker to deploy, the minimal memory requirement is 4GB.
+**Notice** that if you use docker to deploy, the minimal memory requirement is 4GB.

 ### EXAMPLES

-You can also find example scripts for each single step in example directory as templates for customized usage.
+You can find example scripts for each single step in example directory as template for customized usage.

 For example:
  * the script **example.sh** is the template for one-stop analysis.